Environmental Risk Management

 The risk of loss resulting from failure to comply with laws, regulations, contracts or court decisions relating to the impacts of climate change.

-• Mandatory climate-related disclosures (and stricter sustainability reporting requirements) would result in additional cost as regulated companies create and maintain processes for carbon emission monitoring.
+• Mandatory climate-related disclosures (and stricter sustainability reporting requirements), which can result in additional costs as companies monitor their carbon emissions.

-• AA REIT is already capturing relevant data and working with stakeholders to improve the quality and timeliness of that data.
+• AA REIT captures relevant data and works with stakeholders to improve the quality and timeliness of that data.

 Reputational